Learn how to make gorgeous marbled autumn leaf crafts and ornaments with polymer clay with these easy fall clay ideas.

 - Glass cutting mat

-- Leaf cookie cutters (or try THESE, THESE
+- Leaf cookie cutters (or try THESE, or THESE leaf shapes)

 Related: The Best Fall Art Projects for Kids

-Step 1 – Select at least 2-4 colors of polyform clay and roll them into snakes
+1. Select at least 2-4 colors of polymer clay and roll them into snakes:

-snakes (thin vs thick) to vary the marbled clay effect.
+snakes (thin vs. thick) to vary the marbled clay effect, as shown in the photo tutorial below the instructions.

 - Use a variety of colors to make beautiful marbled clay autumn leaf crafts.

-Step 2 – Twist several polyform clay snakes of different colors together
+2. Twist several polymer clay snakes of different colors together:

-Grab a few snakes of polyform clay in different colors and twist them up together.
+- Grab a few snakes of polymer clay in different colors and twist them together into one twisted roll of clay snakes.

-Step 3 – Roll the twisted marbled clay into a ball and use a rolling pin to flatten it
+3. Roll the twisted marbled clay into a ball and use a rolling pin to flatten it:

-- Next, roll the twisted marbled clay into a ball and use a clay roller or a rolling pin to flatten it.
+- Next, roll the twisted marbled clay into a ball and flatten it with a clay roller or a rolling pin.

 - Want more swirls?
-Roll the ball of clay into a snake once again, fold it in half, twist it up tight, roll it back into a ball, and use a rolling pin to flatten it a second time.
+Roll the ball of clay into a snake again, fold it in half, twist it tightly, roll it back into a ball, and use a rolling pin to flatten it once more.

-Step 4 – Cut autumn leaves with a fall leaf cookie cutter
+4. Cut autumn leaves with a fall leaf cookie cutter:

 - Use fall leaf cookie cutters